ubergeekady/adyhub/src/posts/book-summary-refactoring.md

 ---
 date: 2021-10-10
-title: Book Insights | Refactoring - Improving the Design of Existing Code
+title: Book Insights : Refactoring - Improving the Design of Existing Code
 tags: [books]
 image: "/images/elegantpuzzle.jpg"

 ---

+Refactoring makes code understandable and easy to extend.
+Refactoring makes it quicker to create complicated systems.
+You remove excess code so it is easier to understand & modify.
+By refactoring code you can better understand others code.
+You eliminate the having to remember what old code does.
+You can write code quicker

 1. Duplicated code - Same code structure in more than one place.